Pets & Pesticides

 For all the joy, comfort and companionship they give, our beloved pets do not ask for much in return.
 Our job is to provide a safe and warm home or shelter, as well as good food, clean water and a place to exercise.
 We also take them for regular checkups at the vet, and do almost anything to keep them healthy and happy.
 And that means making sure they are not exposed to lawn and garden pesticides.
 These chemicals have known risks to domestic animals who are inadvertently exposed by engaging in normal behaviors, such as rolling in the grass and using their noses to investigate their outdoor world.

 Here are some things you can do to keep your pet safe.
-Learn more about the science
+Learn more about the science.

 • Keep pets off lawns that display pesticide application warning signs.
 If neighbors spray their properties or use a chemical lawn service, try to keep your pets indoors during and for about a half-hour afterward to avoid airborne drift.
 Bring food and water bowls inside.
 If you maintain your own lawn please see Six Steps to an Organic Lawn.